ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 > ***Transfer (rewrite) your C/C++ code functionality as it is to assembly and further to shellcode.***

+**NOTE**: It seems that provided virtual machines do have additional protections in these days by having too up-to-date kernel.
+When testing your shellcode by assinging it into the variable, take a look for [mprotect](https://man7.org/linux/man-pages/man2/mprotect.2.html) syscall, which can be used to make static variables executable again.
+Example usage can be seen for example [here.](https://gist.github.com/securitytube/5318838#gistcomment-3614284)

+One Stackoverflow post about explaining this matter can be found in [here.](https://stackoverflow.com/questions/9960721/how-to-get-c-code-to-execute-hex-machine-code/55893781#55893781)

 ### C) Making the final payload and executing it